 Offer-specific content: This type of content offers something extra for your audience such as coupons, discounts, freebies, etc.

 Are You Making The Right Content For Your Audience?

 Content marketing is a great way to expand your reach, establish yourself as an authority and increase your sales.
 It’s also one of the most cost-effective channels for getting more customers.But how do you know what content is right for your audience?

 - Look at your product and industry.
 What are the trends in your space?
 What do people care about?
 Are there any hot topics that you can cover?
 You may want to look at top-performing blogs in your niche and see if they have similar topics or formats.

 - Test different types of content.
+Test different types of content.
 Do some blog posts work better than others?
+Use heatmaps to track where users are dropping off in your blog posts.
 Is it easier to get people to share articles if they’re in video format?
 Keep publishing different content types until you stumble upon what hits the chord with your (ideal) audience.